LibraryOfCongress/api.congress.gov/Documentation/CongressEndpoint.md

             - `<startDate>` (e.g. 2019-01-03)
               - The start date of the session.
             - `<endDate>` (e.g. 2020-01-03)
-              - The end date of the session.
+              - The specific end date of the session.
+This value is specified for legislative research.
+See [Past Days in Session](https://www.congress.gov/past-days-in-session) for more information about past days in session of legislative sessions.
             - `<number>` (e.g. 1)
               - The assigned session's number.
               - For special sessions, this value is suppressed.